 - Blade Below the Shoulder: Cull Obsidian has one hidden inside his gauntlet.

 - The Brute: He's basically the powerhouse of the Black Order, a hulking and brutish behemoth who is the physically largest character in the film (even standing a full head taller than Thanos himself).
-He appears to be by far Thanos's strongest minion — while Maw was cut by a small spike thrown at him and Corvus and Proxima both backed down when threatened with pistols, Obsidian can fight the Hulkbuster on even ground and smack around Nanosuit Iron Man like nothing.
-He was also confident about taking on the Hulk when it appeared Thanos was having trouble with him.
+He appears to be by far Thanos's strongest minion — while Maw is cut by a small spike thrown at him and Corvus and Proxima both back down when threatened with pistols, Obsidian can fight the Hulkbuster on even ground and smack around Nanosuit Iron Man like nothing.
+He is also confident about taking on the Hulk when it appears Thanos is having trouble with him.

 - Cruel and Unusual Death: